 The victims are often girls who were sold by human traffickers starting at the average age of 12-14 years old.
 They are afraid for their lives and abused – sexually, physically, and mentally.
 Three cities in California – San Francisco, Los Angeles, and San Diego – are recognized by the FBI as high intensity child sex trafficking areas.

-- Increasing prison terms for human traffickers.
+- Higher prison terms for human traffickers, to hold these criminals accountable.

 Read the Prop 35 initiative language.